A Teaching-Learning Grant Initiative: Developing the Critical Literacy Instructional Abilities of Pre-Service Educators

 Hefflin & Barksdale-Ladd (as cited in Iwai, 2013) assert the significance of using multicultural literature in schools.
 This is a powerful tool which helps students develop multiple perspectives about their culture and provides them with insights about understanding other cultures and people (p.
 189).
 By including literature with differing perspectives, teachers can ensure that all students can make connections while also “providing a realistic view of our pluralistic society” (Landt, 2013, p.
 22).
 Therefore, undergraduate students enrolled in a course taken prior to applying for admission to College of Education degree programs were chosen to participate in this study.

 Students in a Fall 2016 section of EDUC 2120, Exploring Socio-Cultural Perspectives on Diversity in Educational Contexts, with a focus of this course centered on utilizing sociocultural perspectives to analyze the nature and function of culture and social class, were introduced to the concept of critical literacy and participated in an interactive series of faculty-facilitated small group discussions.
 The students’ initial use of critical literacy was assessed through a pre-test, and reassessed using a post-test composed of open-ended questions.
 An additional evaluation measure at the end of the class involved class discussions where students described how critical literacy strategies can be implemented in their future classroom.

 "A Teaching-Learning Grant Initiative: Developing the Critical Literacy Instructional Abilities of Pre-Service Educators."

-Curriculum, Foundations, & Reading Faculty Presentations.
+Department of Curriculum, Foundations, & Reading Faculty Presentations.